Collaborative clusters setup

 • Depending on your Cluster setup, who you plan to join the cluster, and the level of trust on those follower peers, you can set replication_factor_min/max.
 For the general usecase, we recommend leaving at -1 (everything pinned everywhere).
 The main usecase of collaborative clusters is to ensure wide distribution and replication of content.

-• You can modify the crdt/cluster_name value to your liking, but remember to inform your followers about its value.
+• You can modify the crdt/cluster_name value to your liking, but remember to inform your followers about its value in their configuration template.
+As long as different secrets are used, different clusters will not conflict if they have the same name.

 In principle, followers can use exactly the same configuration as your trusted peers, but we recommend tailoring a specific follower configuration as explained in the next section.